 Kenneth Wiest, an American Protestant, had lived in Turkey since 1985 with his wife and their three children, born and raised on Turkish soil.
 However, after a trip abroad in June 2019, he was banned from returning home.
 The Turkish authorities invoked Article 9 of the Aliens Act, which allows anyone considered a threat to national security to be refused access to Turkish territory.
 But no evidence was presented to support these accusations.
 Worse still, Wiest was never given access to the evidence against him, or a fair trial to defend himself.

-This ban has turned the life of this Christian, who for more than three decades had actively contributed to Turkish society and built a family on its soil, upside down.
+This ban has turned the life of this Christian upside down.
+For more than three decades he has actively contributed to Turkish society and built a family on its soil.
 Sadly, the Wiest case is not an isolated one.
 Between 2019 and 2023, at least 115 foreign Christians were expelled from Turkey on similar pretexts, which also affected 46 spouses and 66 minor children.
 These expulsions systematically target Christians, perceived as ‘threats’ because of their faith and missionary activities.
 However, no equivalent measures have been taken against foreign Muslim missionaries.

 This differential treatment reveals structural discrimination, supported by a nationalist and religious ideology that seeks to homogenise Turkey under a Turkish-Islamic identity.
 Erdogan's policy is part of a wider context of persecution of Christian minorities.
 Although Christians have been present in Anatolia for thousands of years and are supposed to be protected by the Treaty of Lausanne of 1923, they now represent only 0.2% of the population in Turkey.
 The expulsions, expropriations and constant surveillance of their institutions bear witness to a clear desire to stifle all Christian expression in the country.